 1) Thai stock market roundup

-Thailand’s SET Index closed at 1,687.45 points, increased 1.70 points or 0.10% with a trading value of 72 billion baht.
-The analyst stated that the Thai stock market had small speculation from investors in anticipation of US inflation slowing down.
-The analyst expected the market to perform better if inflation data comes out in line or better-than-expected.
+Thailand’s SET Index closed at 1,523.89 points, decreased 49.18 points or 3.13% with a trading value of 103 billion baht.
+The analyst stated that the Thai stock market plunged sharply from the selloff of foreign investors in concerns of the domino effect from SVB and the upcoming US inflation data tonight that could result in Fed hiking rates if prices accelerated.

 The analyst noted that the Thai stock market could continue to move downward tomorrow after breaking the support level of 1,550 points.

 2) Market shifts toward Fed’s pausing rate hikes in March

 The market is witnessing a wild swing of rate hike expectations in these past few weeks, starting before Jerome Powell’s statement to the Congress to the sentiment after he did and the aftermath of the Silicon Valley Bank situation.